arne-fuchs/edcas-tangle-docker/README.md

      POSTGRES_USER=
      POSTGRES_PASSWORD=
      ```
+   - create an empty .public_key_env file
 3. Run:
    - `./run.sh` to run 2 nodes + COO.
    - `./run.sh 3` to run 3 nodes + COO.
    - `./run.sh 4` to run 4 nodes + COO.

-3. `./cleanup.sh` to clean up all generated files and start over.
+4. `./cleanup.sh` to clean up all generated files and start over.

 ## Start the coordinator in case of failure